Where Angels Fear to Tread

 It will come as no surprise to lovers of English literature that E. M. Forster (A Room With a View, Howards End, Maurice, A Passage to India) disapproved of his fellow countrymen’s condescension toward those who were not like themselves.
 In Where Angels Fear to Tread, Forster presents us a study of personal injury caused by condescending prejudice.
 Set in the first years of the 20th century, the novel portrays a sunny Italian youth who gets caught up in an English family’s petty vengeance and vanity.
 Mark Weiser’s opera takes up the story when Philip Herriton arrives to stop the marriage of his widowed sister-in-law to this charming Italian youth.

-Philip and his sister Harriet arrive on a mission from their mother to retrieve Lilia’s child; Lilia has died in childbirth.
+Lilia has died in childbirth.
+Philip and his sister Harriet arrive on a mission from their mother to retrieve Lilia’s child.
 Caroline has also returned to Monteriano for the same purpose, hoping to adopt the child herself.
 It is obvious that Harriet, perhaps from the strain of travel and leaving the routine of bourgeois life in an English village, has become unhinged.
-Insisting that Philip go immediately to fetch the infant boy, she is frantic and abusive, but at the sight of Caroline, who she knows and who she feels she can trust, she is calmed.
+Insisting that Philip go immediately to fetch the infant boy, but at the sight of Caro line, whom she knows and whom she feels she can trust, she is calmed.

-Caroline is praying that the Herritons leave Gino and the child in peace, but they arrive with Harriet shouting that Caroline has tried to scuttle their plan.
+Caroline is in the Church of Santa Deodata praying that the Herritons leave Gino and the child in peace, but they arrive with Harriet shouting that Caroline has tried to scuttle their plan.
 Caroline withdraws her support in clear terms.
 All three decide to leave by the night train and Philip tells Caroline he will talk to Gino in the afternoon.
 She assures him Gino will not part with his son.

-Caroline, Harriet, and Philip are preparing to leave Italy.
-Waiting for Harriet to come down, Philip tries to ask Caroline to marry him, but she tells him she is in love with Gino, that she has been in love with him for some time.
+In the final scene, the English visitors prepare to leave Monteriano.
 Harriet enters and announces that they will not be coming back to Italy, but Philip remains behind a moment and corrects that; he will be back.
 He will most certainly be back.